ComputerCraft/computercraft-spout/readme.md

 About
 -----
-ComputerCraft-Spout is a serverside plugin for Bukkit that utilises SpoutPlugin to allow players to vote when night time comes to change it back to day with a GUI
+ComputerCraft-Spout is a serverside plugin for Bukkit that utilises SpoutPlugin to allow players to use computers for advanced logic tasks and other functions that will be developed

 ComputerCraft-Spout is [open source][GitHub]
 [Report an issue][Issues]